Fees for this Park

-The Mississippi National River and Recreation Area is a partnership park.
+The Mississippi National River and Recreation Area is a partnership park and encompasses federal, state, regional, and local public lands.
 While we do not charge admission fees some partner parks, museums, and historical sites within our park do have admission fees.
-These include, among others, Historic Fort Snelling, Mill City Museu, and Fort Snelling State Park.
+These include, among others, Historic Fort Snelling, Mill City Museum, and Fort Snelling State Park.
 Others, such as Minnehaha Regional Park, charge parking fees.
 Some parks require reservations and fees for reserving picnic shelters and for events.
 Please contact those parks and facilities for more information.

 National Parks and Federal Recreational Lands Pass

 We do not sell the America the Beautiful-National Parks and Federal Lands Pass cards at this time.
 These include the Annual Pass and Senior Passes.